-Colorado Regulators Say Ski Lift Can Reopen After Inspection
+Colorado regulators say ski lift can reopen after inspection

-Colorado Regulators Say Ski Lift Can Reopen After Inspection Colorado regulators say that a ski lift involved in the fall that killed a Texas woman can reopen after passing an inspection.
-Williams: Colorado's Elections Are Clean, Fraud Rare Colorado's Republican secretary of state is expressing confidence in the integrity of the state's elections after President Donald Trump again claimed fraud in November's presidential vote.
+Colorado regulators say that a ski lift involved in the fall that killed a Texas woman can reopen after passing an inspection.

 Add your comments below